rust-lang/rfcs/text/3503-frontmatter.md

 - A new concept for Rust syntax, adding to overall cognitive load
 - Ecosystem tooling updates to deal with new syntax
-- **When sharing in markdown documents (e.g. GitHub issues), requires people escape markdown code fences with an extra backtick which they are likely not used to doing (or aware even exists)**

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives